 The best part is that you can test almost anything from fonts and colors.
 If you can measure it, you can test it.
 But don’t get alarmed by the variety of tests – we’ve selected nine that are easy to try and measure.

-Most marketing experiments fall into this category.
+Most types of marketing experiments fall into this category.
 A/B testing (also known as split testing) uses two or more options and one control group to measure results.
 You compare two assets against each other to determine which one works better.
 In most cases, these are variations of the same marketing asset.

 You can test two or more variants against the control group.
 Ensure that not overloading the experiment with various elements might make it challenging to evaluate the results.